 Stonehenge is built by people who have not left written records.
 Thus there is plenty of room for theories about the purpose and construction technologies of this impressive stone structure.

-Very often these theories pay much tribute on purported mysteries of Stonehenge and disregard true unsolved riddles (which are less interesting for sensationalists).
+Very often these theories pay much tribute on purported mysteries of this megalith and disregard true unsolved riddles (which are less interesting for sensationalists).
 Thus – much fuss still is made about the handling of the 50 tons heavy stones – although there were developed suitable technologies in Neolithic period for such works.

 The purpose of Stonehenge though is somewhat obscure.
 It is almost certain that this complex structure was important element in some important rituals.
 But we do not know what rituals exactly were performed here.
 There are indirect proofs which show that here could be practised rituals linked to healing, burial, ancestor worship.
 Most likely the site had several kinds of rituals – they changed throughout the year and over the centuries.